-- The RealPresence Desktop user interface supports the following languages: English, International Spanish, French, German, Simplified Chinese, Korean, Japanese, Russian, Portuguese, Kazakh, Czech, and Traditional Chinese. - The Mac OS language setting controls the language choice for RealPresence Desktop. - You can view the license number of the RealPresence Desktop by clicking Polycom RealPresence Desktop on the top menu and selecting the About option.
+- The RealPresence Desktop user interface supports the following languages: English, International Spanish, French, German, Simplified Chinese, Korean, Japanese, Russian, Portuguese, Kazakh, Czech, and Traditional Chinese. - The Mac OS language setting controls the language choice for RealPresence Desktop. - You can view the license number of the RealPresence Desktop by selecting Polycom RealPresence Desktop on the top menu and selecting the About option. - It takes around 20 30 minutes to install or upgrade to RealPresence Desktop 3.11.6.
+Please be patient.
+This is because the installation on the new MacOS (12.3) requires additional time.